hangrybear666/07-devops-bootcamp__docker/README.md

 	a.
 Login to the existing nexus repository as an admin user.

 	b.
 Create a new role named `nx-docker` and apply the privilege `nx-repository-view-docker-docker-hosted-*` to it.
+(NOTE: you might have to create a docker-hosted repo first)

 	c.
 Create a new local user named `docker-creds`